mcventus/The-Gold-Miner/README.md

 ## Components

-- in figma links above the components are visible
+- Look into the figma links above also:
   - head to contain title and links such as google font api, js file and css file
   - body to contain title, subtitle and canvas (i.e. actual game play area or in this particular game mining zone)
   - footer to contain copyright information